Orsan1070/cladogrammaker/readme.txt

     "color" is the color of this connection.
     "id" is the ID of the node, IF 'new' is a new node.
 Allows for multiple additionals to reference the same new node.
     "dontaffectvert" means that the connection added will not affect any kind of vertical placement.
 Be careful when using this one, as extreme cases can mess up the renderer.
+    If you need no additional edges, simply define it as an empty list.